leoalanya/Building-AI-Project/README.md

 ### Data Sources:

 1. User Input: The primary source of data comes from users' responses to interactive questionnaires and reflective writing exercises.
 These inputs provide insights into their values, preferences, and personal experiences.
+2. As training data, we use surveys of spiritually engaged people, who take our questionnaires and rate their experiences (X).
+We then ask them what communities and practices they are engaged in (y).
-2. Community Engagement: User interactions within the platform's discussion forums, event attendance, and community connections provide valuable data on their engagement and interests.
+3. Community Engagement: User interactions within the platform's discussion forums, event attendance, and community connections provide valuable data on their engagement and interests.
-3. Resource Usage: Tracking the resources users access (books, podcasts, videos) helps refine recommendations and understand their preferred learning formats.
+4. Resource Usage: Tracking the resources users access (books, podcasts, videos) helps refine recommendations and understand their preferred learning formats.

 ### AI Methods